tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profiles.md

 2. The device uses the URI for NDES from the profile to contact the NDES server so it can present a challenge.

-3. NDES forwards the challenge to the NDES Connector policy module on the server, which validates the request.
+3. NDES forwards the challenge to the Intune Certificate Connector policy module on the server, which validates the request.

 4. If valid, NDES passes the request to issue a certificate to the Certification Authority (CA).

 5. The certificate is delivered to the device.

-6. The NDES Connector reports the certificate issuance event to Intune.
+6. The Intune Certificate Connector reports the certificate issuance event to Intune.

 ## Log files

-To gain insight to problems for the communication and certificate provisioning workflow, review log files from both the Server infrastructure, and from devices.
+To identify problems for the communication and certificate provisioning workflow, review log files from both the Server infrastructure, and from devices.
 Later sections for troubleshooting SCEP certificate profiles refer to log files referenced in this section.

 [Infrastructure and Server logs](logs-for-on-premises-infrastructure)